Distracted driver texting and holding coffee

 • Beacon Mutual offers a Motor Vehicle Safety Course several times a year.
 Register or learn more by visiting Safety Seminars & Webinars

-• Beacon offers a Driving with Distractions course, one of more than 20 online driver safety courses offered free to policyholders from the Beacon Online University.
+• Beacon offers more than 20 online driver safety courses offered free to policyholders from the Beacon Online University.

 • The Safety Library includes downloadable safety alerts including Cell Phone Safety, 3-Second Driving Rule, Defensive Driving, and Winter Driving Tips.